The Caffe Med is Dead. Long Live the Caffe Med!

-We commune over our shared history as Texas residents, talk about the old Dallas Mavericks-San Antonio Spurs basketball rivalry.
+We commune over our shared history as former Texas residents.

-“Yeah man, I love Texas, I’m a Texas boy don’t get me wrong, but I want them to move to Cali, you know?
+“Yeah man, I love Texas, I’m a Texas boy don’t get me wrong,” he says.
+“But I want my kids to move to Cali, you know?
 Like, I want them to.
 I don’t know, like, be exposed to the culture here, I think it’ll be good for them.”